danielharrell/SumLect2015/Lost_Idea_LA.md

 ## Part Two

 It is this question, I think, that poses a challenge to liberal education from within.
+And it leads to the threat that worries me.
+For the answer implicit in our defenses of liberal education, so far as I can tell, is that a liberal education has no content.

+we now commonly give to this
-And this challenge leads to the threat that worries me, with a kind of logic that I will now try to trace.
-Traditionally, the content of a liberal education was identified with a curriculum of seven liberal arts, a so-called *trivium* of grammar, logic, and rhetoric;
-and a *quadrivium* of arithmetic, geometry, music, and astronomy.
+question suggests that a liberal education (And this challenge leads to the threat that worries me, with a kind of logic that I will now try to trace.)
+Traditionally, the content of a liberal education was identified with a curriculum of seven liberal arts, a so-called *trivium* of grammar, logic, and rhetoric; and a *quadrivium* of arithmetic, geometry, music, and astronomy.
 Each of these arts was thought to marry a skill and a subject.
 And together, these arts were thought to form a whole.
 This is why one could say there was *something* to learn in a liberal education, rather than many things, or anything, or nothing.

 But one might also say, or at least suspect, that this medieval curriculum was a form of initiation and